DNS-Hackathon-2023/diggin-in/README.md

 A domain specific language that can run on the measurement platform to glue all of this together

 # What we tried

+## skylark
-* found the skylark language which is a minimal set of python ** addresses security concerns/sandboxed
+We found the skylark language which is a minimal set of python.
+It addresses a few things:
+* security concerns/sandboxed
-** python like -> expectation is that this is easy for whoever writes this code
+* it is python like. so expectation is that this is easy for whoever writes this code
-* dig + dig-json

 # By-catch
 You could use something similar to this but without the measurement code, ie. just define the data reduction step